-Since the program began in 1991, 1,327 women have participated in research internships and nearly 300 faculty and researchers have volunteered as WISP intern sponsors.
-All of Dartmouth’s science departments, including Dartmouth Medical School have participated, in addition to the following off-campus institutions such as Dartmouth Hitchcock Medical Center, Veterans Administration Research Center, and U.S. Army Cold Regions Research and Engineering Laboratory.
+Since the program began in 1991, over 1500 women have participated in research internships and more than 300 faculty and researchers have volunteered as WISP research mentors.
+All of Dartmouth’s science departments, including Geisel School of Medicine, have participated, in addition to off-campus institutions such as Dartmouth Hitchcock Medical Center, Veterans Administration Research Center, and the U.S. Army Cold Regions Research and Engineering Laboratory.
 For more information, see Potential for Success: Learning Outcomes.

 |Feedback from Past Participants:

 “[WISP] assured me that I could learn science.
 I learned how to look for useful information.
 It is the scientific method that is most important to scientific research.